Ship Dive Wreck - Valve from "HMAS Swan III"

 Historical information

-HMAS Swan (DE 50), named for the Swan River, was a River-class destroyer escort of the Royal Australian Navy (RAN).
-Constructed in Melbourne following the loss of HMAS Voyager, Swan entered service in 1970.
+HMAS Swan (DE 50), named after the Swan River, was a River-Class Destroyer escort of the Royal Australian Navy.

 Details